snfagora/map_civic_opportunity/README.md

   - `Post-2010` (numeric): The number of classified organizations in each category from the post-2010 cohort
   - `Pre-1960` (numeric): The number of classified organizations in each category from the pre-1960 cohort

+* pred_eval.csv (135 * 5)
+  - `.metric`: "Accuracy," "Balanced accuracy," or "F-Score"
+  - `.estimator`: "Binary"
+  - `.estimate`: Predicted probability
+  - `model` (classifier): "Lasso," "Random forest", or "XGBoost"
+  - `class` (character): 15 predicted categories

 ## Code

-- Data Wrangling and Descriptive Analysis: `Figures 1-3`, `Figures S1-2`
+- Wrangling and joining the MMA and other outcome and covariate data
+- Analyzing the MMA and other outcomes and covariates (Figures 1-3)
-- Matching the MMA and Washington data: `Figure 4`
+- Matching the MMA and Washington data
+- Analyzing the MMA and Washington data (Figure 4)
 - Regression tables
 - Classification evaluation tables

 ## Tables and Figures

+* All tables are in `/tables`
+* All figures are in `/figures`

 ### Manuscript